RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 All those PRs will be grouped under the `Minor changes` section which is collapsed, so users can expand it to check for those minor things but they are not visible directly on changelog.

-## Security Guidelines
+## Security Best Practices

 - Never expose unnecessary data to the APIs' responses
-- Always check for permissions or create new ones when need to expose sensitive data
+- Always check for permissions or create new ones when you must expose sensitive data
 - Never provide new APIs without rate limiters
 - Always escape the user's input when rendering data
 - Always limit the user's input size on server side
 - Always execute the validations on the server side even when executing on the client side as well

-## Performance Guidelines
+## Performance Best Practices

-- Inform the fields you want returned on a query for only those that are necessary
+- Prefer inform the fields you want, and only the necessary ones, when querying data from database over query the full documents
-- Limit the number of returner records to a reasonable value
+- Limit the number of returned records to a reasonable value
 - Check if the query is using indexes, it it's not create new indexes
 - Prefer queues over long executions
 - Create new metrics to mesure things whenever possible